ashgazer/file_processor/README.md

 # Product Feed

-The following project uses ProductFeed class as to download and merge three different of the product feed.
+The following project uses ProductFeed class as to download and merge three different streams of the product feed.
 The ProductFeed it self inherits from the base clase UtilTools.
 A Generic Class that can download CSV, XML or Json in gz or zip formats.